BennyE/noip-updater/README.md

 If you plan to let this run for a long time, it is good practice on a Raspberry Pi to have the /var/log in memory instead of the SD card.
 The IP address etc on SD (noip-settings.txt) is only updated once per day or whenever your IP address changes - this shouldn't be too much of a burden for any SD.

-Before your first start, you'll need to add your `Username`, `Password` and `hostname` to the script.
+Before your first start, you'll need to add your `username`, `password` and `hostname` to the script.